pentestbr/starwars_wordlist/README.md

 # starwars_wordlist
-created for pentestit labs 11
+starwars wordlist created from a number of online lists and created for pentestit labs 11